dooboolab-community/react-native-iap/docs/docs/manual_install.md

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`

-   - Add `import com.dooboolab.RNIap.RNIapPackage;` to the imports at the top of the file
+   - Add `import com.dooboolab.RNIap.IapPackage;` to the imports at the top of the file
    - Add `new RNIapPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`:

    ```gradle
    include ':react-native-iap'
    project(':react-native-iap').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-iap/android')